ghga-de/ghga-metadata-schema/docs/style-guide.md

 All custom data types must be defined in this section, where:

-- Type names must be in `sentence case`
+- Type name must be in `sentence case`
+- Type name must be in singular form
-- Type names must be unambiguous to avoid misuse
+- Type name must be unambiguous to avoid misuse
 - A type must clarify what its value space is, by the way of inheritance or by defining its `range`
 - A type should have a definition that describes the type and gives an idea of its indended usage

+## Enums

+All enum types must be defined in this section, where:

+- Enum name must be in `sentence case`
+- Enum name must be in singular form
+- Enum name must be unambiguous to avoid misuse
+- Each
+ enum value must be accompanied by a description